KHUSH241/Vityarthiproject/statement.md

 # Project Statement: College Attendance Manager

 ## 1. Problem Statement
-In many academic institutions, maintaining a mandatory attendance threshold (commonly 75%) is a prerequisite for appearing in final examinations.
+In many academic institutions, maintaining a mandatory attendance (commonly 75%) is mandatory for appearing in final examinations.
 Students often struggle to track their attendance accurately due to manual calculation errors or lack of data visibility.

 Existing tools typically provide only the *current* percentage.
 They fail to answer the two most critical questions a student has:
 1.  *"How many upcoming classes can I safely skip without dropping below the limit?"*